-Where a settlement / compromise agreement is used, the Academy should not let it prevent the employer from:
+Where a settlement / compromise agreement is used, the Academy should not let it prevent them from:

-- fulfilling their legal duty to refer cases to the DBS where the referral criteria are met see paragraph 346 of KCSIE.
-Non-compliance of this duty is a criminal offence, or - providing a reference to potential employers when requested, or - considering whether to make a referral to the TRA where the criteria are met see paragraph 350 of KCSIE.
+- Fulfilling their legal duty to refer cases to the DBS where the referral criteria are met see paragraph 348 of KCSIE.
+Non-compliance with this duty is a criminal offence, or - Providing a reference to potential employers when requested, or - Considering whether to make a referral to the TRA where the criteria are met see paragraph 351 of KCSIE.

-B13 Record Keeping
+3.11 Record Keeping

-Details of allegations following an investigation that are found to have been malicious or false should be removed from personnel records, unless the individual gives their consent for retention of the information.
+Details of allegations following an investigation that are found to have been malicious or false should be removed from personnel records unless the individual gives their consent for retention of the information.
 However, for all other allegations, i.e. substantiated, unfounded and unsubstantiated it is important that the following information is kept on the file of the person accused:

-- a clear and comprehensive summary of the allegation - details of how the allegation was followed up and resolved - a note of any action taken, and decisions reached and the outcome as categorised in KCSIE - a copy provided to the person concerned, where agreed by children's social care or the police and - a declaration on whether the information will be referred to in any future reference.
+- A clear and comprehensive summary of the allegation - Details of how the allegation was followed up and resolved - A note of any action taken, decisions reached and the outcome i.e. Substantiated, Unfounded or Unsubstantiated - A copy provided to the person concerned, where agreed by local authority children's social care or the police and - A declaration on whether the information will be referred to in any future reference.